-The Revocation Status Service is implemented by publishing Certificate Revocation Lists (CRL containing only certificates issued to CAs is also called Authority Revocation List or ARL), electronically signed by the CA, in a public directory.
+The CRL Revocation Status Service is implemented by publishing Certificate Revocation Lists (CRL containing only certificates issued to CAs is also called Authority Revocation List or ARL), electronically signed by the CA, in a public directory.
 The rules below are followed:

-- A new CRL is published in the directory at intervals of not more than 24 hours. - The validity time of every CRL is hundred-sixty-eight (168) hours.
+- A new CRL is published in the directory at intervals of not more than one year. - A new CRL is published within 24 hours after revoking a Subordinate CA Certificate - The validity time of every CRL is one year.